-One of the major issues militating against the active participation of women in social and corporate activities across developing nations has to do with cultural norms which sees the woman as a caregiver with no place in the corporate world.
+One of the major issues militating against the active participation of women in social and corporate activities across developing nations has to do with cultural norms which see the woman as a caregiver with no place in the corporate world.
 For those women who have dared to choose career paths, they are usually faced with the challenges of being a success in the corporate world and caring for their families.
 However, women have been encouraged to brace up and do more in order to be an all-round success.

-This formed the crux of the discussion with Mrs. Ebelechukwu Nwachukwu, Managing Director/CEO Zenith General Insurance Company Ltd. Nigeria, in an exclusive interview with the Amazons Watch Magazine editorial team.
+This formed the crux of the discussion with Mrs Ebelechukwu Nwachukwu, Managing Director/CEO Zenith General Insurance Company Ltd. Nigeria, in an exclusive interview with the Amazons Watch Magazine editorial team.
 Excerpt:

-You are the Managing Director of Zenith General Insurance Company Limited, one of Nigeria’s leading financial Institutions.
+You are the Managing Director of Zenith General Insurance Company Limited, one of Nigeria’s leading financial institutions.
 Please tell us about your background and some of your experiences growing up as a girl in Nigeria.

 Mine has been a story of God’s grace.
 I was born in a town called Agbor, which is in the Delta state of Nigeria.
 Both my parents were teachers and eventually school principals.
 I grew up in a very stable and happy home with my parents.
 I had three sisters; so my parents had four daughters.
 I say had because I lost my older sister in the year 2007.
-My parents lived with the stigma of having all female children but my dad always believed that girls can do just as well as men if they are raised to believe in themselves.
+My parents lived with the stigma of having all-female children but my dad always believed that girls can do just as well as men if they are raised to believe in themselves.
 My dad was at every school event and was very present.
 Unfortunately, we lost him to an accident when I was 12 and we were left with our strong mother.

 In the town where we lived, everyone wondered how my mum would cope and predicted that we will not turn out right, that we would be wayward and that my mother would not be able to handle four girls, but she did.
 We all graduated and held master’s degrees before we were 25 years old.
 My mum ensured we were educated.
 Education for women is very key.
 So, as I girl I experienced love, strength as well as resentment, doubt from people, a bit of disregard.
 Following our dad’s death, we became a little vulnerable, but my strong mother shielded us and ensured we were stable, disciplined and focused.